FIVE WEEKS TO GO!!

 It's what we are all looking forward to, as we see our favourite stars from the racetrack clashing and competing in the highest quality races on the globe.

 Despite some reshuffling this week most of the racing schedule remains the same, so we can look forward to four Grade Ones on the adequately named Champions Day.
+For our tips on this day see our Champions Day Tips here.

 The first day begins with the SkyBet Supreme Novices Hurdle - and what a way to kick things off.
 Some of the best two-mile novice hurdlers around come together to dictate who is the fastest around.